mattermost/docs/source/configure/calls-deployment.rst

   affinity: {}

-``rtcd`` will be deployed as DaemonSet, for that reason the sections of nodeSelector and tolerations are used so that ``rtcd`` to be deployed in specific nodes.
+``rtcd`` will be deployed as a Deployment as show in the "deploymentType" field.
+For that reason the sections of deployment.replicas, nodeSelector and tolerations are used so that ``rtcd`` to be deployed in specific nodes.

 After having the values above, to deploy the ``rtcd`` helm chart run: